wintvelt/mb-bankmutations/README.md

         "validated": true
     }
     ```
-    * If the file does not (yet) exist, a generic json file without mappings will be returned
+    * If the file does not (yet) exist, a default json file without mappings will be returned
     * Error response if account id is not a valid Moneybird account id
 * `POST /config/[account id]` to create/update mappings
     * `[account id]` must be a valid Moneybird account id (is checked)